Housing and Litter Box-Training

 The two most accessible options where to keep your rabbit are a pen and a cage.
-Pens are more spacious than cages and are ideally for indoors since the rabbit is more exposed.
-It’s important to note that rabbits need to be spayed/neutered and toilet-trained for this set up to work.
-(Yes, rabbit can be toilet trained!)
+Pens are more spacious and are ideally for indoors since the rabbit is more exposed.
+It’s important to note that rabbits need to be spayed/neutered and trained to use a litter box for this set up to work.
+(Yes, rabbits can be litter box-trained!)
 Provide an appropriate litter box/ toilet where your rabbit can freely pee and poop.
 Also, make sure that the pen is high enough to keep your rabbit from jumping out.

 If you decide on getting a cage for your rabbit, get one that is spacious enough for him to lay down with his feet spread out.
 Ideally, the size of the cage should be at least 4 times your rabbit’s size.
 A cage with a removable tray at the bottom is also ideal so you can easily clean your bunny’s pee and poop regularly.
-Also note that there are wire floorings that may hurt your rabbit’s feet, so it’s best to place a rabbit-friendly mat to provide some cushion.
+Please also note that wire floorings may hurt your rabbit’s feet, so it’s best to place a plastic paw pad or mat to provide comfort.

 Whether your rabbits are kept in a pen or a cage, it’s important to let them run free in a spacious area at least an hour everyday.
 Of course, you must rabbit-proof the area to avoid damages to your things and most importantly to keep your bunny safe too.